adomasb/pres-dplyr/index.md

 Use classical motor trend car road test data set.

-This is data set from magazine published 1974.
+This is data set from magazine published in 1974.

 ```r